JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/user/streamers/bot/forbidden_words.md

 These words are case insensitive.
 {{% /notice %}}

+{{% notice tip %}}
+You can combine a short [moderation delay](/peertube-plugin-livechat/documentation/user/streamers/moderation_delay) (1 second for example) with the [moderation bot](/peertube-plugin-livechat/documentation/user/streamers/bot) to delete messages containing swear words before any non-moderator user will see them.
+{{% /notice %}}

 {{% notice warning %}}
 This features is still experimental.
 There might be some issues with non-latin alphabets.